-In March 2018, a new version of the Capability Maturity Model Integration (CMMI) and appraisal method were released that can be used starting in 2019.
+In March 2018, a new version of the Capability Maturity Model Integration (CMMI) and appraisal method were released.
 This article summarizes the changes and upcoming milestones.

-The overall focus in V2.0 has been to drive home the point that the model is about improving organizational capability to improve performance for any type of project (Agile, Waterfall, or a hybrid).
+The overall focus in V2.0 has been to drive home the point that the model is about improving organizational capability to improve performance for any type of work (Agile, Waterfall, services, or a hybrid).

 Figure 1: CMMI V2.0 — click on image to make larger